cmahncke/cmahncke/README.md

 ***

-This repository contains all data for my bachelor thesis about epitope prediction of proteome data.
+This repository contains data I used for my bachelor thesis about epitope prediction of proteomes.

 /Code contains all relevant python files.

 /R_Code contains all R files that have been used for statistical evaluation.

-/Results contains all output files that have been used in this bachelor thesis.
+/Results contains all output files that have been produced by the /Code files.

 ***